 The Pongwe forest reserve on Unguja is an important area for bird watching in Zanzibar.
 Fischer’s turaco, crowned hornbills, and other unusual birds are endemic to the island.
 You might also see the red colobus monkeys in this reserve so it might be the best option if you’re staying in the Pongwe area.

-Take a ferry from Stone Town to Changuu (Prison) Island to enjoy the giant tortoises.
+Take a ferry from Stone Town to Prison Island (Changuu Island) to enjoy the giant tortoises.

 Visitors to Pemba Island should check out the flying fox at the Kidiki Root site and visit the Ngezi forest reserve.
 We were not able to get to this island so will have to return to see Pemba!

 Some visitors will pass right through Stone Town on their way to the Zanzibar beaches, but they will miss much of what makes this a storied island.
 Stone Town is an extraordinary town, and a UNESCO World Heritage site.
-We set aside one full day to tour the town and wished we’d had more time to explore.
+We set aside one full day for a walking tour of the town and wished we’d had more time to explore.

 The waterfront area is lovely with a small park -the Forodhani gardens – which comes alive with a nightly food market.
-If you’re staying in Stone Town be sure to visit the market and enjoy some of the local flavors.
+If you’re staying in Stone Town be sure to visit the night market and enjoy some of the local specialities and delicious street food.